mikependon/RepoDB.NET/pages/operations/executenonquery.md

 > Install-Package RepoDb
 ```

+Or visit our [installation](/tutorials/installation) page for more information.

+> In this tutorial, we will use the SQL Server as the database and C# as the programming language.

 #### Learnings

 Below is a very simple codes that delete all the rows from the `[dbo].[Person]` table from the database.